 Hipparchus (100 B.C.) produced first star catalog and recorded the names of constellations.

 Slightly later, Aristarchus (270 B.C.) proposed an alternative model of the Solar System placing the Sun at the center with the Earth and the planets in circular orbit around it.
 The Moon orbits around the Earth.
-This model became known as the heliocentric theory
+This model became known as the heliocentric model.

 Problems for Heliocentric Theory:

-While today we know that the Sun is at the center of the solar system, this was not obvious for the technology of the times per-1500's.
+While today we know that the Sun is at the center of the solar system, this was not obvious for the technology of the times pre-1500's.
 In particular, Aristarchus' model was ruled out by the philosophers at the time for three reasons:

 Of course, if all the stars are implanted on the crystal celestial sphere, then there is no parallax.